Panthera pardus orientalis

 - Santa Barbara Zoo: Home to two Amur leopards, Ajax and Wyatt.

-- Denver Zoo: First arrived at the zoo in 1989!
+- Denver Zoo: I first arrived at the zoo in 1989!

 A tunnel to help save the Amur leopard?